rangaistus/quiz-master/README.md

-# quiz-master
+# Quiz Master

-A simple quiz application built by two friends who are learning Python together.
-We're starting small to improve our skills step by step and sharing our journey along the way.
-This project is our first step into collaboration, version control, and building something fun with code.
+A simple quiz app made by two friends learning Python.
+We started this project to practice working with code together, and to learn version control and collaboration through GitHub.

+## 🎯 Features
+- Multiple-choice questions
+- Score tracking
+- Randomized questions